Chinese expansionism: Fragmentation during Song, Jin, Liao dynasties

 When the Tang dynasty collapsed, China entered the Five Dynasties and Ten Kingdoms period.
 After this period, China remained fragmented and was divided into a number of smaller countries that emerged from the turmoil.
 These included the Song dynasty to the south and the Liao and Jin dynasties to the north.
 The Song, Liao, and Jin would continue to fight each other for centuries.
 As a result of perpetual instability, the Vietnamese eventually seceded from the union in the Battle of Bạch Đằng in 938, Song dynasty, unified much of China's south and launched an invasion of northern Vietnam in the process, but was repelled by Lê Hoàn.
 From then, the Song dynasty had struggled to reconsolidate back the borderland and inner territories, as well as repeated wars with Vietnam, the Liao dynasty, the Jin dynasty and the Western Xia.
 This had prevented the Song dynasty from ever taking any serious military expeditions.
 These various kingdoms (Song, Liao, Jin, Xia) would fight each other until they were all conquered and unified by the Yuan dynasty in 1279.

 Yuan dynasty

-The Yuan dynasty was founded by the Mongols in the traditional Chinese style in 1271.
-The Yuan dynasty and Mongol empire was characterized by unprecedented territorial expansionism north and west, reaching as far as Europe and West Asia.
-Yuan China undertook attempts to conquer other territories further east and south too.
-The Yuan dynasty launched two invasions of Burma, with the first invasion delivering a devastating blow to the Pagan Kingdom and effectively resulted in its collapse.
+The Yuan dynasty, as a Khagan-ruled division of the Mongol Empire and an imperial Chinese dynasty, was founded by the Mongols in the traditional Chinese style in 1271.
+The Mongol Empire was characterized by unprecedented territorial expansionism north and west, reaching as far as Eastern Europe and the Middle East, although the Yuan dynasty based in China was unable to exert actual power over the west khanates due to the disintegrated nature of the Mongol Empire.
+The Yuan dynasty in China undertook attempts to conquer other territories further east and south too.
+It launched two invasions of Burma, with the first invasion delivering a devastating blow to the Pagan Kingdom and effectively resulted in its collapse.
 The Yuan dynasty also managed to conquer Korea and Tibet, thereby incorporating Tibet into Chinese territory for the first time in history.
 However, the Yuan dynasty had been unsuccessful in its attempt to conquer Vietnam, with the Mongols being repelled by Trần Thái Tông.
-Furthermore, The Yuan's naval expeditions to invade Java and Japan had disastrous results, eventually leading to the end of Sino-Mongol expansionist desires.
+Furthermore, The Yuan's naval expeditions to invade Java and Japan yielded disastrous results, eventually leading to the end of Sino-Mongol expansionist desires.